jewertow/istio-playground/ossm-performance-tunning/README.md

 #### TODO: Fix X and Y

-By default, istiod deployed with `ServiceMeshControlPlane` has on X CPU and Y memory.
+By default, istiod deployed with `ServiceMeshControlPlane` has only **10m of CPU** and **128Mi of memory**.
-These values are not universal and should be adjust to the mesh size, rate of changes, traffic, etc.
+These values are not universal and should be adjusted to the mesh size, rate of changes, traffic, etc.

 ```yaml
 apiVersion: maistra.io/v2